LattePandaTeam/Docs/content/delta_edition/ide.md

 **Microsoft Visual Studio** is an integrated development environment (IDE) from Microsoft.
 It is used to develop computer programs, as well as web sites, web apps, web services and mobile apps.
 Visual Studio uses Microsoft software development platforms such as Windows API, Windows Forms, Windows Presentation Foundation, etc.

- <a href="https://www.visualstudio.com/" target="_blank">Download the Visual Studio here.</a>
+ <a href="https://www.visualstudio.com/" target="_blank">Download Visual Studio here.</a>

 ## Python IDLE (Python Developer)

 <center>![](/assets/images/Python_Logo.png)</center>

-It's a Python IDE for Python Developers.
+This is a Python IDE for Python Developers.

  <a href="https://www.python.org/downloads/" target="_blank">Download the Python IDLE here.</a>

-If you are familiar with Python and have interested in IoT, see the tutorial below.
+If you are familiar with Python and are interested in all things IoT, see the tutorial below.

 ## Eclipse (Java Developer)